bsurmacz/Tardi-COI/README.md

 ## Authors
 **Bartłomiej Surmacz**, **Daniel Stec**, **Matteo Vecchi**
-If you have any questions or suggestions regarding the database updates, please [contact the database curators](mailto:b.surmacz@isez.pan.krakow.pl?subject=[Tardi-COI]).
+If you have any questions or suggestions about the database updates, please [contact the database curators](mailto:b.surmacz@isez.pan.krakow.pl?subject=[Tardi-COI]).

 ## Version history